Skip to content.

 • How does the sunsetting of the AT&T Direct Access Network impact my Telephone Report Intake?

 AT&T has offered the Direct Access Network to customers for more than 20 years.
-This network allows callers to dial a country access code (specific to each country) which then allows callers to dial a U.S. domestic toll-free number as if they are in the U.S. NAVEX has provisioned U.S. domestic toll-free numbers for our customers and provided them with AT&T’s access codes so through this 2-Step dialing process they can access the NAVEX contact center without paying for an international toll-free number.
+This network allows callers to dial a country’s access code (specific to each country) which then allows callers to dial a US domestic toll-free number as if they are in the US.
+NAVEX has provisioned US domestic toll-free numbers for our customers and provided them with AT&T’s access codes so through this 2-Step dialing process they can access the NAVEX contact center without paying for an international toll-free number.

-AT&T announced at the end of 2024 that they would be sunsetting their Direct Access Network (effective Oct.
-1, 2025) in favor of VoIP supported dedicated leased lines going forward.
-They later approved an extension to Oct.
-31st, 2026, to give customers more time to transition to VoIP supported dedicated leased lines from each individual country.
+AT&T announced at the end of 2024 that they would be sunsetting their Direct Access Network (effective October, 2025) in favor of VoIP-supported dedicated lease lines going forward.
+They later approved an extension to Sept.
+30, 2026, to give customers more time to transition to VoIP-supported dedicated leased lines from each individual country.
+However, just recently AT&T announced the discontinuation of a large number of countries from both the WWC/DA and ITFS services beginning June 26, 2026.

 These dedicated leased lines do carry a monthly fee from the carrier, which NAVEX does pass through as part of our service pricing.